 Scrambled Eggs, Tomato, Mozzarella, & Basil Sandwich

-2 EGGS 2 Tbsp. milk OR water Salt and pepper, as desired 3 tsp. butter OR olive oil, DIVIDED 4 slices whole wheat OR white bread 2 slices mozzarella cheese 4 slices tomato 6 fresh basil leaves OR 1/4 tsp dried basil leaves
+2 large EGGS 2 Tbsp. milk OR water salt and pepper, as desired 3 tsp. butter OR olive oil, DIVIDED 4 slices whole wheat OR white bread 2 slices mozzarella cheese 4 slices tomato 6 fresh basil leaves OR 1/4 tsp dried basil leaves

 Yields: 2 sandwiches